karnaker/digitalocean_dev/README.md

    * `sudo apt-get install docker-ce docker-ce-cli containerd.io`
 1. Verify that Docker Engine is installed correctly by running the `hello-world` image: `sudo docker run hello-world`.
 This command downloads a test image and runs it in a container.
 When the container runs, it prints a message and exits.
 Docker Engine is installed and running.
 The docker group is created but no users are added to it.
 You need to use sudo to run Docker commands.

-## XII.
-Installing Node Using the Node Version Manager
+## 12. Installing Node Using the Node Version Manager

 1. Visit [NVM's GitHub page](https://github.com/nvm-sh/nvm).
 Copy the curl command from the README file that displays on the main page.
 This will get you the most recent version of the installation script.
 1. Before piping the command through to `bash`, it is always a good idea to audit the script to make sure it isn’t doing anything you don’t agree with.
 You can do that by removing the `| bash` segment at the end of the curl command: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh`